 Peperomia griseoargentea (‘Silver Mound’ or Peperomia hederifolia) is a bushy rosette of round cordate, quilted leaves, which are a glossy silver if they do not receive too much light.

 A sport of this species, ‘Blackie,’ has leaves of a metallic olive-green to blackish copper, depending on the light.

-Peperomia caperata (‘Emerald Ripple’) or “Ripple Peperomia” develops a dense cluster of roundish, heart-shaped leaves of dark, forest green, which is deeply corrugated and quilted.
+Peperomia caperata (‘Emerald Ripple’) or “Ripple Peperomia” develops a dense cluster of roundish, heart-shaped leaves of forest or dark green, which is deeply corrugated and quilted.

 Its variety ‘Tricolor’ is a variegated sport many enthusiasts collect.